 Whenever there’s a cyclone in North Queensland there’s always a lot of re-building that needs to occur afterwards.
-After Cyclone Debbie it will be no different.
-There will no doubt be numerous homes and businesses that will suffer damage.
+After Cyclone Debbie, it is expected that a high number of homes and businesses that will have suffered damage.

-An upside for those who need to re-build is the opportunity to build with materials and products that can withstand the pressures of future cyclonic conditions.
+An upside for those who need to rebuild is the opportunity to construct with materials and products that can withstand the pressures of future cyclonic conditions.

 Queenslander homes have always been synonymous with louvre windows.
-Louvre windows are a staple in the design of Queensland homes and perfect for providing cross ventilation and maximising breezes in the tropical climates.
+Louvre windows are a staple in the design of Queensland houses, perfect for providing cross ventilation and maximising the flow of air.